-This section describes each element in the NISO STS Tag Sets in alphabetical order of their tag names (i.e., element type names).
-The tag name is the shorter machine-readable name used in tagged documents, DTD fragments and schemas, and by software; for example, the tag name <p> is used for the element named Paragraph.
+This section describes each element in the TBX Tag Set in alphabetical order of their tag names (i.e., element type names).
+The tag name is the shorter machine-readable name used in tagged documents, DTD fragments and schemas, and by software; for example, the tag name <tbx:xGraphic> is used for the element named External Graphic.

 Each element is described by a separate page, where the heading for the page displays the element’s tag name followed by its longer descriptive name.
 The rest of the element description page discusses aspects of the element and its usage.
-These sections within the page always appear in the following order although any given element page may not contain all the sections:
+The sections within an element page always appear in the following order, although any given element page may not contain all the sections:

 Provides a narrative description of the element, that is, it “defines” the element and may provide information on its usage.
 This is not intended to be a formal dictionary definition, but more to provide information about an element and how it may be used.